konfig-dev/sportmonks-sdks/csharp/docs/SportApi.md

 <a name="standingsall"></a>
 # **StandingsAll**
-> SportStandingsAllResponse StandingsAll (string version, string sport)
+> SportStandingsAllResponse StandingsAll (string version = null, string sport = null)

 All